marcorampazzo/AG-flops-scripts/README.md

   Tests whether a bundle is (partially) tilting by checking vanishing of self-Exts on the total space.

 * **`FirstWindowG35`, `SecondWindowG35`**
-  Implementation of the window categories ... as `HomogeneousDirectSum` objects.
+  Implementation of the window categories defined by the first two bundles in Definition 5.5, as `HomogeneousDirectSum` objects.
 ---

 ### `vanishings.py`